Skip to main content

 Bri Scalesse is a wheelchair-using model and disability advocate who has worked in campaigns for Nike, UGG, Skims, Tommy Hilfiger, NARS, Sephora, Adidas, Rimmel London, Google, and others since 2019.12 She walked the runway at New York Bridal Fashion Week and appeared in the Project Runway finale.3 She completed an MFA in creative nonfiction at Columbia University.4

 Her wheelchair is essential to her livelihood as a model.
-She named it Aphrodite -- Aph for short -- as a declaration that it is part of her body, not a separate tool.5 When a Delta flight damaged her chair on July 4, 2021, she posted to TikTok: "Today my freedom, my independence was taken away."
+She named it Aphrodite, Aph for short, as a declaration that it is part of her body, not a separate tool.5 When a Delta flight damaged her chair on July 4, 2021, she posted to TikTok: "Today my freedom, my independence was taken away."
 The video received nearly 500,000 likes.6 Delta offered cab fare, then agreed to cover repair and rental costs.
 The incident was not unusual: U.S. airlines lose or damage approximately 29 wheelchairs per day.7

 Why it matters

-The rule does not address the bodily harm.
-An ill-fitting wheelchair is a medical risk.
-Wheelchair fit determines pressure distribution across body weight; an incorrectly sized chair raises the risk of pressure injuries that can develop within hours, progress to deep tissue damage, and in severe cases lead to systemic infection and sepsis.12 A custom chair is fitted to a specific person's weight, posture, and movement patterns.
-A loaner is not.
-Scalesse spent six weeks adjusting to a temporary replacement after her incident -- six weeks of elevated physical risk, in a job whose requirements depend on the specific handling characteristics of her chair.6 The harm that accumulates in that interval is not recovered by a repair reimbursement.
-It is harm built into the structure of how airlines handle mobility devices, falling on disabled people's bodies every day at a rate of approximately 29 chairs.
+Pressure injuries from an ill-fitting wheelchair can develop within hours, progress to deep tissue damage, and in severe cases lead to systemic infection and sepsis.17 Wheelchair fit determines pressure distribution across body weight; a custom chair is calibrated to a specific person's weight, posture, and movement patterns, and a loaner chair is not.
+Scalesse spent six weeks adjusting to a temporary replacement after her incident, six weeks of elevated physical risk in a job whose performance requirements depend on the specific handling characteristics of her chair.6 The harm that accumulates in that interval outlasts a repair reimbursement.
+Airlines lose or damage approximately 29 chairs per day, and each chair belongs to a person whose body depends on that specific fit.

 Real-world examples